Sample Interrogatories for Lawyers in Personal Injury Cases

 This rule does not direct how the questions are to be asked.
-It can be either in the form of a question (usually contention interrogatories) or they can direct the answering party to supply specific information that is described.
+It can be either in the form of a question (usually contention interrogatories), or they can direct the answering party to supply accurate information that is described.

-Insurance defense counsel often refuse to answer this discovery.
+Insurance defense counsel often refuses to answer discovery.
 They are just looking for creative ways to circumvent answering discovery.
 Why do they do it?
-Few plaintiffs' attorneys actually hold their feet to the fire and make them answer in the face of silly objections.
+Few plaintiffs' attorneys hold their feet to the fire and make them answer in the face of silly objections.

 Frivolous objections come in many shapes and sizes.
-The most classic objection is that the interrogatory asked is objectionable under Maryland law on the grounds that it is "vague, burdensome, over broad, and not reasonably calculated to lead to admissible evidence."
+The most classic objection is that the interrogatory asked is objectionable under Maryland law because it is "vague, burdensome, overly broad, and not reasonably calculated to lead to admissible evidence."
 Many use this objection to the simplest of questions.
-As suggested above, you will often get this response even when you using template questions used by the court.
+As suggested above, you will often get this response even when you using template questions employed by the court.

-They also object because a specific word is not defined (no matter what the word is, right down to question what the definition of "is" is).
-Another favorite objection is that the plaintiff bears the burden so no answer is required, an objection that is beyond silly.
+They also object because a particular word is not defined (no matter what the word is, right down to question what the definition of "is" is).
+Another favorite objection is that the plaintiff bears the burden, so no answer is required, an objection that is beyond silly.